SciML/Catalyst.jl/docs/src/tutorials/reaction_network_representation.md

 reaction complexes can be determined from the ordering returned by [`reactioncomplexes`](@ref).
 ```@example s1
-# we must first calculate the reaction complexes -- they cached in rn
+# we must first calculate the reaction complexes -- they are cached in rn
 reactioncomplexes(rn)

 # now we can calculate the linkage classes